Finding Court Records in Rhode Island

 Superior Courts share jurisdiction with Probate Courts over certain types of trusts and name changes of adults convicted of a misdemeanor or felony.
 Superior Courts also handle some probate matters related to equity cases.

 A Superior Court may have a specialized Gun Court division for gun-related crimes, including criminal gun possession and use of a firearm in a crime.

-Superior Courts may have an Adult Drug Court division for eligible criminal cases that involve alcohol or drug-related offenses and other nonviolent offenses when the defendant uses or has a dependency on alcohol or drugs.
+Superior Courts may have an Adult Drug Court program for eligible criminal cases that involve alcohol or drug-related offenses and other nonviolent offenses when the defendant uses or has a dependency on alcohol or drugs.

 Rhode Island District CourtsDistrict Courts have jurisdiction over certain types of civil and criminal cases.